partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     Talk about how this is different then the createQuestion above.
 Mainly it requires the ID from the question so that we know which response we need to give.

 1. `npm start` and observe we are now pushing questions in the console.
 We observe the object changing.
-1. **Important**: In the AdminPanel directory, make a copy of the entire `amplify` folder and place it somewhere you can easily access it again, for ex. your desktop.
+1. **Important for iOS** In the AdminPanel directory, make a copy of the entire `amplify` folder and place it somewhere you can easily access it again, for ex. your desktop.
 We will be reusing this folder when we build out the clients.
 1. **Extra Credit** To view subscriptions you can add this at the top of your file:
     ```javascript
     const subscription = API.graphql(